hapify/hapify/docs/en/docs/getting-started/existing-boilerplate/step-2-edit-models.md

 ## Errors and warnings

-A boilerplate can validate the models you are writing.
+A boilerplate can validate the data models you are writing.
-Those errors or warnings will show-up when editing the models.
+These errors or warnings will appear when editing the data models.

 ![Hapify GUI - Models error](../../assets/gui-models-error.jpg 'Models error'){: style="width: 464px"}